 This approach starts with recognising the range of hazards we face and the vulnerability of our communities, buildings, and infrastructure to those hazards.
 By understanding the impacts we could face from hazards, the focus can move to measures for reducing the risks and for managing impacts when they occur.

 The Ministry aims to put the right tools, knowledge and skills in the hands of those who will be responsible for designing and implementing solutions at the local level.
 We do this by working closely with local government, lifeline utilities, the emergency services, and a range of other organisations involved in civil defence emergency management.

 What the Ministry does in an emergency

-- leads the national response and recovery for
+- leads the response and recovery of national emergencies;

-- supports CDEM Groups which lead emergency responses at the local level for the above hazards
+- supports CDEM Groups as they lead emergency responses and recovery at the local level; and

 - supports other agencies when they have the lead, such as Police (e.g. terrorism events), Ministry for Primary Industries (e.g. drought, animal diseases and food safety) and Ministry of Health (human pandemics).

 The Ministry of Civil Defence & Emergency Management is responsible for administering the Civil Defence Emergency Management (CDEM) Act 2002.
 We provide leadership, strategic guidance, national coordination, and the facilitation and promotion of various key activities across the 4Rs of reduction, readiness, response, and recovery to achieve the purpose of the CDEM Act 2002.

 - Provide advice to government on civil defence emergency management matters.

 - Develop, maintain and evaluate the effectiveness of the civil defence emergency management strategic framework.